astronomer/docs/astro/kubernetespodoperator.md

     USER astro
     ```

-2. Add the `unzip` package to your `requirements.txt` file to make the `unzip` command available in your Docker container:
+2. Add the `unzip` package to your `packages.txt` file to make the `unzip` command available in your Docker container:

     ```txt
     unzip